-> No. Only the primary certification categories (i.e., Radiography, Nuclear Medicine Technology, Radiation Therapy, Magnetic Resonance Imaging, and Sonography) are addressed by the associate degree requirement.
-Individuals who graduate from an educational program in a primary certification category prior to 2015 will not be subject to the degree requirement if they pursue post-primary certifications.
+No. Only the primary certification and registration categories (i.e., Radiography, Nuclear Medicine Technology, Radiation Therapy, Magnetic Resonance Imaging, and Sonography) are addressed by the associate degree requirement.
+Individuals who graduate from an educational program in a primary certification and registration category prior to 2015 will not be subject to the degree requirement if they pursue post-primary certifications and registrations.

-> When should the degree have been awarded in order to meet the requirement?
+When should the degree have been awarded in order to meet the requirement?

 The degree may be earned before entering the professional education program, after graduating from the program, or be awarded as part of the radiologic technology educational program — but it must be awarded prior to sitting for the exam.